Galaxy Publication Library

 |+Workbench||Publication mentions Galaxy as a platform.|

-Publications that mention or use a public Galaxy server or service are tagged with the server's name, preceded by a ">".
+Publications that mention or use a public Galaxy platform are tagged with the platform's name, preceded by a ">".
 For example, the >RepeatExplorer tag lists all papers that use or reference the RepeatExplorer public server.

 Note: We only started using ">" tags after the move to Zotero in September 2017.
 Publications before that might have these tags, but most won't.